 Well, would you ever?
 I mean really?
 Pay For Twitter followers…

-I came across an article in the last couple of days via Google Alerts about fake Twitter followers and a certain high-profile presidential candidate.
+I came across an article in the last couple of days via Google Alerts about fake Twitter followers (link removed as no longer available) and a certain high-profile presidential candidate.

 Over a 24 hour period he acquired nearly 117,000 followers – an increase of about 17 percent.
 On closer inspection by Baracuda Labs, as part of a larger investigation of purchased Twitter followers, a huge proportion of these new followers were found to be almost certainly fake.

 Another interesting article which I read about paying for Twitter followers discusses why people may feel compelled to pay for Twitter followers.
 Apparently you can buy 1,000 followers for around $15.